 Skip the slogans.
 Slogans draw attention, and scream “tourist.”
 They can be very distracting in photographs, especially when the same item of clothing appears in many pictures.
 In a capsule wardrobe, they limit the ability of pieces to intermix.
 They also dress down an outfit.
 For example, I have a very comfortable and versatile pair of Sherpa Naulo black cargo pants that in a pinch could be dressed up with a decent top and accessories, except for the large and prominent “Sherpa” label on the left thigh.
 Oh, how I love those pants except for that label.
 And it’s reflective for Pete’s sake!!

 Choose fabrics wisely.
 For many travellers, this means odour-resistant, wrinkle-resistant, lightweight yet durable, breathable, quick drying, and taking up as little space as possible.
 I tried performance fabrics found in active wear, but they came up short on the odour-resistant feature.
 I now lean towards a merino blend, and paying more for quality.
 Another example is ExOfficio Give-N-Go briefs.
 Mine have outlived all other underwear purchases and I now pack nothing but.
-They’re lightweight and durable, and seem to dry before my eyes.
-Well, within a couple of hours under normal conditions.
+They’re lightweight and durable, and dry within a couple of hours under normal conditions.

 Merino is your friend.
 I love this fabric.
 It’s cool in warm weather, and warm in cool weather.
-Go figure.
-And its magical properties don’t end there.
 It’s soft and doesn’t itch like other woollen garments.
 It’s lightweight, and doesn’t demand a lot of space.
 It’s perfect for layering up and down.
 When the temperature drops, wear an extra layer.
 When it warms up during the day, remove a layer and stuff it into your day bag.
 Merino’s odour-resistant properties are legendary.
 For example, I can pound the pavement for days in the same pair of merino socks so there’s never a need to pack more than two pairs.
 The same holds true for base layer shirts that can be worn several times without washing.
 The downside is that it’s pricey.
 Sign up for Icebreaker newsletters to stay updated on their twice-a-year sales.

 Having numbers helps maximize the use of each piece that’s packed.
 If each of the 5 tops can be worn with each of the three bottoms, there’s more than enough variety in the 15 possible outfits.
 Choose pieces capable of transitioning from active casual wear to dressier outfits, such as a skort or pair of leggings, jeggings or skinny jeans.
 Denim isn’t great in hot climates, but it can be worn many times without washing and copes well with the rigours of travel.